Why I Teach So Much History

 How We Included History This Term

-For example we are studying the Middle Ages this year.
+For example we are studying the Middle Ages this year with my 13 and 15 year old at the moment.
 There is so much interesting literature available for this period in history.
 This term our historical content includes:

 English Language and Literacy – Writing, Speaking and Viewing